Skip to content

 Providers

-• Agent Orchestration: agents with roles, models, and tools; designed task decomposition, routing, and collaboration.
+• Agent Orchestration: agents with roles, models, and tools; task decomposition, routing, and collaboration through the multi-agent coordinator and work pipeline spine.

-• Budget Enforcement: designed per-agent cost limits, auto-downgrade to cheaper models, spending reports, and CFO-level cost optimisation.
+• Budget Enforcement: per-agent cost limits, auto-downgrade to cheaper models, spending reports, and CFO-level cost optimisation.

-• Security & Trust: designed SecOps agent, fail-closed rule engine, progressive trust, autonomy levels, and audit logging.
+• Security & Trust: SecOps agent, fail-closed rule engine, progressive trust, autonomy levels, and audit logging.

-• Memory: designed per-agent and shared organisational memory with retrieval pipeline, consolidation, and archival.
+• Memory: per-agent and shared organisational memory with retrieval pipeline, consolidation, and archival.

-• Communication: designed message bus, delegation, conflict resolution, and meeting protocols.
+• Communication: message bus, delegation, conflict resolution, and meeting protocols.

-• HR Engine: designed hiring, firing, onboarding, offboarding, performance tracking, and promotion criteria.
+• HR Engine: hiring, firing, onboarding, offboarding, performance tracking, and promotion criteria.

 • Tool Integration: built-in tools (file system, git, sandbox, code runner) plus an MCP bridge for external tools.

-• LLM Providers (available now): provider-agnostic via LiteLLM, with routing strategies, retry/rate-limiting, and capability matching.
+• LLM Providers: provider-agnostic via LiteLLM, with routing strategies, retry/rate-limiting, and capability matching.

 Further Reading